skade/yakshav.es/_sources/mobile-working-setup.md

 Microsoft advertises 90 days off standby off one charge and I haven't managed to run out of battery.

+If you are reading this just for inspiration for a similar setup: make this piece your cornerstone.

 ## Device: iPad Mini 4

 I had bad experiences with the very first iPad and never used a tablet since then.
 After some back and forth, I still decided to get one instead of using my phone, mostly because of the larger size and seperate battery from my phone.

 I opted for not considering an Android device because I already did my applications research and doing it again would have cost me additional effort.
+If you are currently used to Android, possibly getting an Android tablet of similar proportions is a good way to go.

 The split screen mode took some getting used to, but I really love it!
 Most applications I use support it well, making editing a text and working with a git client alongside a matter of sliding to the left.
 The constrained model of having one main app and exactly _one_ secondary fits my mental model of working really well.
 If Linux had a tiling window manager like that, I'd be with you in a second.